Schoonology/sawmill/README.md

 ### Logging

 Once you have a Mill, it's time to send it logs.
 There are only two kinds of logs Sawmill understands: Objects and Messages.
-You may only send one at a time, and the delimiter is thus: _anything that is not of type "object" is a Message._
+The delimiter is thus:
+_anything that is not of type "object" is a Message._ If an Object is sent and more arguments are available, those arguments will be treated as a Message, added to the Object accordingly.

 ```
 mill.log('Some message') // Send a Message to log level "info".